Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose the Lounge Deep 83-inch Sofa

-Start with room depth: at 46 inches deep, you need real clearance in front of the sofa so the space doesn’t feel congested.
-Next, be honest about posture—if you relax semi-reclined or sit with legs tucked, this model fits that style; if you work upright for hours, plan on lumbar support.
-Taller users typically appreciate the depth, while shorter users may feel “swallowed” unless they use pillows to shorten the seat.
-If you want a more upright, everyday sit, consider the Crate & Barrel Barrett II Track Arm Sofa.
-If you want flexible layouts and simpler cleanup, Lovesac Sactionals are modular and most covers are machine washable.
+Start with room depth: at 46 inches deep, you need enough clearance in front of the sofa so the room does not feel crowded.
+A seat-depth guide helps here.
+Then be honest about posture.
+If you relax semi-reclined or sit with your legs tucked up, this model fits that style well.
+If you work upright for hours, plan on lumbar support.
+Taller users will usually appreciate the depth, while shorter users may feel swallowed unless they use pillows to shorten the seat.
+If you want a more upright everyday sit, the Crate & Barrel Barrett II Track Arm Sofa is worth a look.
+If you care more about flexible layouts, Lovesac Sactionals are an easier modular sofa alternative.

 Crate & Barrel Lounge Deep 83-inch Sofa